 If left alone, irrational thoughts can start to multiply.
 Over time, people can start to behave in a more bizarre manner due to their thinking.
 This combination of irrational thought and aberrant behavior can spiral down into significant mental health issues such as paranoia, intense anxiety, psychosis, and phobias.
 Therefore, it's important to look at various ways people successfully use to curtail irrational thinking rather than ignore them.

 Stopping Irrational Thoughts

-Another option is simply thinking positively.
-You have more control over your thoughts than you think.
-If you focus more on the positives of your life, the irrational thought that happens to pop up in your head will not have as much power as they would if you were completely negative.
+A second option is start working on thinking in a more positive manner.
+Many people believe they don't have any control over their thoughts but this is not true.
+People have far more control over their thoughts than they think.
+If you focus more on the positive aspects of your life, the irrational thoughts that happens to pop up in your head will not have as much power as they would if you were completely negative in your thinking.